EugeneOSullivan/eugeneosullivan.github.io/_posts/2025-06-17-sdc-for-fhir.md

 ## Why It Matters

-In many healthcare environments, we’re still stuck with:
+In many healthcare environments, we're still stuck with:

 - **Manual data entry** (often duplicated across systems)
-- **Rigid UIs** that can’t adapt to clinical or operational context
+- **Rigid UIs** that can't adapt to clinical or operational context
-- **Custom form logic** that isn’t portable or standards-based
+- **Custom form logic** that isn't portable or standards-based

 With SDC, you get: